Vickstik/mixedMessagesJS/README.md

 Run the code in node.js to view your potential NFL career!

-##Potential future improvements - change the stat presented depending on the position using if functionality
+## Potential future improvements
-e.g.
+Change the stat presented depending on the position using if functionality e.g.
 - "If you started training now you could be a New York Jets Quarterback with 4234 passing yards"
 - "If you started training now you could be a Dallas Cowboys Linebacker with 85 tackles"